 I know this is an older thread, but it’s worth saying this over again.
 If you really don’t have the ability to invest a large chunk of change on a newer regenerator, there are options for repurposing older equipment, and worth the time and lesser investment for the return.
 If you are asking yourself “what is the next step in upgrading my system,” and you don’t have regeneration, you are missing out on one of the greatest sonic upgrades that you can make to any system.

 Find yourself an affordable unit within your budget, and even if service is required, the investment really is worth the trouble.
 Here is my P600, had at a very reasonable price and the $100 of electrolytic capacitors, has taken this from broken to like-new.
+Net yield on the output was <0.1% THD after refurbishing.
 Don’t throw them away or crush them, rebuild them.